 The money being spent on Michigan wine excursions is significant, so it’s not surprising that winery visitors are older.
 Mc Cole found that the average amount spent during a Michigan wine trip is $780 and respondents bought an average of 7.4 bottles of wine at $16.50 a bottle.

 One interesting finding of Mc Cole’s study is that people are willing to spend considerably more for a bottle of wine at a winery than at a retail store.
-When asked how much they typically pay per bottle for wine for consumption at home, over two-thirds of respondents indicated that they spent less than $12 per bottle.
+When asked how much they typically pay per bottle for wine consumed at home, over two-thirds of respondents indicated that they spent less than $12 per bottle.
 However, the MSU study found that average cost of a bottle of wine purchased at a tasting room is $16.50.

 McCole said that he’s not sure why people will pay more for wine at tasting rooms, but he does not think that the reason is because the wine is not available at home.
 “People are not always going to regional tasting rooms to purchase wine,” he said. ”Based on what our respondents said, they buy wine more as a souvenir or as a way to remember the trip to the winery.”